MicrosoftDocs/azure-docs/articles/active-directory/devices/device-management-azure-portal.md

 ## Device management tasks

-As a global administrator, you can manage the registered or joined devices.
+As a global administrator or cloud device administrator, you can manage the registered or joined devices.
 Intune Service administrators can:

 - Update devices  - Examples are daily operations such as enabling/disabling devices